forresttindall/paradoxlabs/STRIPE_FULFILLMENT_SETUP.md

 3. Review browser console for JavaScript errors
 4. Ensure proper CORS configuration

+### Order Update Errors ("Failed to update order")
+1. **Authentication Issues**:
+   - Verify the admin API key in `.env` file matches what you're entering
+   - Check for case sensitivity in header names (now handled automatically)
+   - Use the logout button and re-authenticate if needed

+2. **Network/API Issues**:
+   - Check browser console for detailed error messages
+   - Verify the API endpoint is accessible at `/api/admin/fulfillment`
+   - Ensure proper CORS headers are configured

+3. **Stripe Integration Issues**:
+   - Verify the payment intent ID exists in Stripe
+   - Check that the Stripe secret key is valid and has proper permissions
+   - Review server logs for detailed error information

+4. **Tracking Information Issues**:
+   - Ensure both tracking number and carrier are provided
+   - Check that tracking information is properly formatted
+   - Verify email configuration if shipping notifications fail

 ## Future Enhancements

 1. **Inventory Management**: Track product stock levels